awsdocs/amazon-cloudfront-developer-guide/doc_source/GettingStarted.SimpleDistribution.md

    + Respond to requests for your objects\.
    + Cache your objects at CloudFront edge locations for 24 hours\.
    + Forward only the default request headers to your origin and not cache your objects based on the values in the headers\.
-   + Exclude cookies and query string parameters, if any, when forwarding requests for objects to your origin\. \(Amazon S3 doesn't process cookies, and processes only a limited set of query string parameters\.\)
+   + Exclude cookies and query string parameters, if any, when forwarding requests for objects to your origin\. \(Amazon S3 doesn't process cookies, and processes only some query string parameters\.\)
    + Allow everyone to view your content\.

    CloudFront will not: